-The 2022 Action Plan continues to reflect a local partnership between City government and not-for-profit services and housing agencies.
+The 2020-21 Action Plan continues to reflect a local partnership between City government and not-for-profit services and housing agencies.
 With these partnerships, the goals and objectives established in the Con Plan will be implemented.
+The standard public process established in the City's Citizen Participation Plan including a public awareness campaign will be followed.
+This includes the solicitation of CDBG funding requests from local services and housing agencies, evaluation and prioritization of funding needs, a public hearing, a 30-day public review and comment period, and the approval of the governing body.

-The recommended funding allocations focus on supporting on-going programs that have proven to address the critical needs of the community as identified in the Con Plan.
+The recommended funding allocations focus on sustaining on-going programs that have proven to address the critical needs of the community as identified in the Con Plan.
 CDBG funds also help agencies to leverage other resources in support of their programs.
+Funded programs on the non-public-service side focus on the preservation of the community's affordable housing.